aceimnorstuvwxz/amlmtool/readme.txt

 Content:
-    acoustic_model/* tools for preparation of AM training data language_model/* tools for preparation of AM training data
+    acoustic_model/* tools for preparation of AM training data language_model/* tools for preparation of LM training data

 License: